RustMagazine/rustmagazine/content/issue-2/optimize-binary-search.md

 | jc          | Jump if carry: used for unsigned overflow, or multiprecision add |
 | jo          | Jump if there was signed overflow                                |

-To keep the assembly code as simple as possible, we can contrive to write a piece of code that contains the `if/else`:
+To illustrate, we can write a Rust program that uses `if/else` statements, and look at the corresponding assembly code.
+For example:

 ```rust
 #![allow(unused_assignments)]